ldkuba/GameOffTemp/Assets/Scenes/CreatingLevels.md

 Drag and drop `Assets/Prefabs/UI/PauseMenu` and `Assets/Prefabs/UI/CoinCounter` onto the Canvas object

 ## Step 5: Add Checkpoints
 Add `Assets/Prefabs/Checkpoints/CheckpointManager` to your scene.
-Drag and drop the Player GameObject into the `Player` field in the inspector.
+Drag and drop the Player GameObject into the `Player` field in the inspector

 Add `Assets/Prefabs/Checkpoints/Checkpoint` objects to the scene under the CheckpointManager object.
 Position them in your scene.
 Then add them to the `Checkpoints` List in the `CheckpointManager` __IN ORDER__.
 A checkpoint will only be triggered if it has a higher index in the List then the current active checkpoint (we can change this behaviour easily, i just thought it would make sense)

+You can set the `IsFinalCheckpoint` field on a `Checkpoint` which will make the player transition to the next level if the checkpoint is triggered

 ## Step 6: Add Coins
 Add `Assets/Prefabs/Collectibles/CollectibleManager` to your scene.
 Drag and drop the `CoinCounter` object you added in step 4 in the `CoinCollectedEvent` field in the inspector and set the Callback to `CoinCounter.AddCoins`